To enjoy the full Mail & Guardian online experience: please upgrade your browser

 According to the trust’s survival plan, this paints a bleak picture of its future.

 Dey says that since the recession European governments have cut their funding to many nongovernmental organisations (NGOs) in South Africa.
-They are donating money to poorer African countries, or they are using the money for organisations in their own countries that deal with issues such as substance abuse or migrants, she says.

 She says the centre is not alone and that many local NGOs have been struggling financially since the global recession began.